Sport. Health. Nutrition. Gym. For style

 Principle of operation

 Do not forget that water-repellent impregnations will not protect against oil stains.
-Oil particles freely pass through the molecular network and remain in the pores.
+Oil particles pass freely through the molecular network and remain in the pores.
 You can avoid this problem if you use oil-based products.

 When to use